espressif/vscode-esp-idf-extension/docs_espressif/en/faqs.rst

 Check out `ESP-FAQ <https://docs.espressif.com/projects/espressif-esp-faq/en/latest/>`_ or the `ESP-IDF forum <https://esp32.com>`_ itself.

 **I try to build my project but there is an error and I don't know what is happening.
-What to do ?**
+What to do?**

 First of all, have you configure the IDE plugin/extension properly ?
 Make sure to review the documentation to :ref:`Install ESP-IDF and Tools <installation>`.

 There was error in the setup or in your project code itself.
 Gather the :ref:`Troubleshooting documentation <troubleshooting>` and look for errors in these files.

-Chances are that your issue have been posted before in the `ESP-IDF github repository <https://github.com/espressif/vscode-esp-idf-extension>`_ or `ESP-IDF forum <https://esp32.com>`_ .
+Chances are that your issue have been posted before in the `ESP-IDF github repository <https://github.com/espressif/vscode-esp-idf-extension>`_ or `ESP-IDF forum <https://esp32.com>`_.
 If not, you can open a new GitHub issue or open a topic in the forum.

-**How does a ESP-IDF project looks like ?**
+**How does a ESP-IDF project looks like?**

 Please take a look at the `build system documentation <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html#example-project>`_ to understand how to use each file.